2026 SOUTHERN REGIONAL LEADERSHIP SUMMIT

 The Black Principals Network Regional Leadership Summits are leadership intensives designed to equip, energize, and elevate Black school leaders.
 During this 1½-day event, participants will engage in high-impact professional development while finding space to recharge and reconnect collectively.

 The first Leadership Summit will be the Southern Regional Leadership Summit that will take place in Atlanta, Georgia.
-Guided by the theme “Rooted in Resilience, Rising in Power,” this gathering affirms what we already know: The strategy is already within us; we just need space to cultivate it.
+Guided by the theme “Rooted in Resilience, Rising in Purpose,” this gathering affirms what we already know: The strategy is already within us; we just need space to cultivate it.
 The Leadership Summits are about cultivating that brilliance, building on lived experience, and leaving with tangible strategies that improve practice, strengthen schools, and sustain leadership longevity.

 Event Details: